What is Water Mist?

-High pressure water mist is a highly efficient fire suppression system which uses specially designed nozzles to create a fine mist.
-Where high pressure water mist shows its real advantage is that it combines the fire suppression effect of gas systems (by preventing fresh oxygen reaching the seat of the fire) and traditional sprinkler systems (more efficient way of cooling the fuel / material), using much less water in the process.
+Water mist is a highly efficient fire suppression system which uses specially designed nozzles to create a fine mist.
+Where water mist shows its real advantage is that it combines the fire suppression effect of gas systems (by preventing fresh oxygen reaching the seat of the fire) and traditional sprinkler systems (more efficient way of cooling the fuel / material), using much less water in the process.

 Water mist fire suppression is not a new technology, it has been around since the 19th century, and has proved its effectiveness in maritime applications where it has been responsible for saving countless lives.
 It did not become widely used in land-based applications until the 1970’s when the Montreal protocol banned the use of halon gas as a fire suppressant.
 The technology was more widely adopted following the 1990 Scandinavian Star Disaster.